jimmy622001/getting-started/README.md

 with containers and is designed to work with Docker Desktop.
 While not going too much into depth, it covers the following topics:

-- Running your first container modified
+- Running your first container
 - Building containers
 - Learning what containers are
 - Running and removing containers